Home > Health Library > Adult Hodgkin Lymphoma Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 Adverse Effects of Therapy

 Patients are designated as having early favorable Hodgkin lymphoma (HL) if they have clinical stage I or stage II disease and no adverse risk factors.
-Adverse risk factors include:
+Adverse risk factors include the following:

 In a randomized study from the Milan Cancer Institute of patients with clinical early-stage HL, 4 months of ABVD followed by either IF-XRT or extended-field radiation therapy (EF-XRT) showed similar OS and freedom-from-progression with a 10-year median follow-up, but the study had inadequate statistical power to determine noninferiority of IF-XRT versus EF-XRT.[Level of evidence: 1iiDii]